NorthernMan54/rtl_433_ESP/README.md

 This is the [Heltec SX127X](https://heltec.org/project/wifi-lora-32/) board I used for development.
 I used the 433 Mhz Board

 This is the [LILYGO® LoRa32 V2.1_1.6.1 433](https://www.lilygo.cc/products/lora3?variant=42476923879605) board I used for development.
 I used the 433 Mhz Board

+> __Note__
+New board support
+### SX1278 - external to ESP32 DOIT DevKit V1

+This is the [AI-Thinker R01 - SX1278](https://docs.ai-thinker.com/en/lora/man) module I used for development.
+I used the Ra-01 433 Mhz Board

+This is the [ESP32 DOIT DevKit V1](https://docs.platformio.org/en/latest/boards/espressif32/esp32doit-devkit-v1.html) board I used for development.

 ## Wiring and Building the Example